katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 Process:
 - The user (either a player or GM) clicks the "Add Note" button in the game log section.
 - A text field appears, allowing the user to enter a note about the game session (e.g., "Sam’s character gained a new skill," "Alex’s NPC gave a cryptic clue").
-- The user submits the note, and it is automatically logged with a timestamp.
+- The user submits the note, and it is automatically logged.
 - The note is visible to all users who have access to the game log (players and/or the GM, depending on permissions).

 Outcome: